Industrial Hemp Business

 Hemp Flower Yield per Acre?

-In the United States, the average yield for 2022 floral hemp in the open was estimated at 954 pounds per acre (down 281 pounds per acre from the previous year), with the highest at 2,360 in Kentucky.
-The value of utilized production floral hemp grown in the open totaled $178.9 million or $29.1 per pound (down 26.5% from the previous year) with a price range of $1.46 to $615 per pound.
+In the United States, the average yield for 2024 floral hemp in the open was estimated at 1,757 pounds per acre (up 669 pounds per acre from the previous year), with the highest at 2,440 in California.
+The value of utilized production floral hemp grown in the open totaled $385.9 million (up 43% from the previous year) with a price range of $2 to $500 per pound.
+The average price per pound according to the USDA for the 2024 floral hemp crop was $19.10 per pound.
+It is worth considering that the average price for smokable CBD flower is much higher and, according to Hemp Benchmarks, consistently exceeded $330 in 2024.

 Hemp Farm Annual Profit